loafey/master-thesis/Thesis/5.0. Usage/main.typ

 #figure(
   caption: [
-    Benchmark comparing the average time needed to calculate the fibonacci numbers 30 to 40 in the two different implementations.
+    Benchmark comparing the average time needed to calculate the Fibonacci numbers 30 to 40 in the two different implementations.
 Each number was run and timed 100 times.
     Time is measured in milliseconds, and displayed in a logarithmic manner.
     The C version was compiled using GCC with O0 and O3.